15 Reasons Not to Own a Dog

 When a man's best friend is his dog, that dog has a problem.— Edward Abbey

-3. They require lots of attention.
+Dogs are social, pack animals and they look to you for leadership and approval.
+That means they require lots of attention.
 They need petting and play on a regular basis.
 If you don't do this, the dog will be unhappy, and may even engage in destructive behavior such as chewing up your furniture and possessions.

-4. Veterinary costs can be huge.
+Veterinary costs can be huge.
 Your pet will need some basic shots and care in the early stage of life.
 If the dog has an accident, illness, or starts getting old, the costs of care can go up dramatically.

-7. It's not just the food and vet bills, you also need to purchase all sorts of other stuff when you get a dog: toys, treats, collars, shampoo, flea drops...
+It's not just the food and vet bills, you also need to purchase all sorts of other stuff when you get a dog: toys, treats, collars, shampoo, flea drops...
 All the stuff costs money and has to fit into your house.
 You will be tripping over dog toys and half-chewed bones.

 When you lie down with dogs, you get up with fleas.— Jean Harlow

 Like with any pet that you bring into your home, dogs can trigger allergies in people.
 They also frighten some people, which is good if they are a potential burglar, but not if it's a friend, relative, or the mailman.

 Dogs love to dig.
 That can severely mess up your yard, or your lawn.

-13. They also bark.
+Some dogs do it more than others, but pretty much all of them bark.
 That can cause a lot of irritation to you and your neighbors.
 Sometimes it just takes somebody riding past on a bicycle to set them off, other times it is a noise that they aren't used it.
 Maybe they just want attention?
 Whatever the cause, it can cause annoyance.